gilbertchen/cloud-storage-comparison/README.md

 Restore was tested the same way.
 The first restore is a full restore of the first backup on an empty repository, and each subsequent restore is an incremental one that only patches files changed by each commit.

-Here are the elapsed real times (in seconds) of the backup and restore operations as reported by the `time` command:
+All running times of the backup and restore operations were measured by the `time` command as the real elapsed times:

 ![cloud_comparison_linux_1](https://github.com/gilbertchen/cloud-storage-comparison/blob/master/images/cloud_comparison_linux_1.png)